 Revenue, which excludes value added tax and intra-group sales, represents the invoiced value of goods and services sold to customers.
+Services relate to the machining of parts which is recognised as the work is performed.
 Appropriate provisions for returns and other allowances are deducted from revenue as appropriate.
 The group has no barter transactions.